 The water conflict, caused by the worst drought in 70 years, has pitted officials in states along the two rivers against each other as low water threatened to shut the Mississippi, the busiest U.S. inland waterway, to commercial barge traffic.

 Shippers including Archer-Daniels-Midland Co.
-(ADM) of Decatur, Illinois, use the river to float an estimated $2.8 billion worth of cargo, including grain, coal and fertilizer, during a typical January, according to the American Waterways Operators, which also is based in Arlington, Virginia.
+(ADM:US) of Decatur, Illinois, use the river to float an estimated $2.8 billion worth of cargo, including grain, coal and fertilizer, during a typical January, according to the American Waterways Operators, which also is based in Arlington, Virginia.

 Barge traffic jams have created uncertainty for operators as far south as Louisiana.
-Companies including AEP River Operations LLC, a unit of American Electric Power Co. of Columbus, Ohio, and American Commercial Lines Inc. (ACLI) of Jeffersonville, Indiana, have idled boats because of the slowdown.
+Companies including AEP River Operations LLC, a unit of American Electric Power Co. of Columbus, Ohio, and American Commercial Lines Inc. (ACLI:US) of Jeffersonville, Indiana, have idled boats because of the slowdown.

 As the crisis unfolded late last year, lawmakers led by Durbin asked the Corps to analyze whether increased flows from the Missouri River, which joins the Mississippi at St. Louis, could be used to aid the ailing waterway.

 There would be “significant negative effects” on the Missouri River system by increasing the flow, including depleting drinking water supplies, loss of marine-wildlife habitat and higher bills for hydropower users, Jo-Ellen Darcy, the Army’s assistant secretary for civil works, said in a Dec.
 6 letter to Durbin.